 He leans forward to murmur in her ear, his tone soothing and swearing all at the same time, while his fingers rub tight, slow circles into her damp flesh.
 When her hips begin to undulate beneath him, he thrusts against her thigh, relishing the friction of the fabric of his drawers and trousers along his hard length and the sticky wetness that coats his fingers.
 She wants him.
 But he needs to draw her away from her mother's stupid beliefs before rutting with her; otherwise she'll just find a way to take revenge on him.

 Against the sensitive shell of her ear, he continues to shhh her and murmur for her to let go, and after a few moments she begins to move harder against him, grinding herself into his fingers while begging for more instead of begging him to stop.
 He presses up, one knuckle into her tight heat, placing pressure upon her swollen clit.
-It's so tight that it makes his stomach ripple with pleasure at the thought of plowing into her and taking her.
+It's so tight that it makes his stomach ripple with pleasure at the thought of plowing into her.
 She spasms silently, hips thrusting forward, eyes rolling closed and head tilted back as her orgasm hits her and her knees buckle and she groans in relief.
 She's probably never experienced one before, and he likes the thought that he showed her that, first.
 He keeps her in place with his lower body, keeps her upright as she sags against the side of the cotton house.
 Breathing hard, he waits for her to come back down, listening to the heavy gasps and enjoying the tight grip she has on his arms.

 After a few long, quiet moments, he whispers in her ear, "You should go home, Kate.
 Before I do anything else."